NingWang1729/tetris/README.md

 This project backend server uses an ngrok.io port and mySQL server managed by Ning Wang.
 If the server is down, please contact ningwang1729@ucla.edu

+### Contributing

+If you would like to contribute to the project, clone the git repo and make a push request.
+Please contact Ning Wang at ningwang1729@ucla.edu for more information.